 - limiting alcohol

 - maintaining a moderate weight

 - drinking more water

-- adopting a liver-friendly diet that includes plenty of fiber while reducing fat, sugar, and salt
+- adopting a liver-friendly diet that includes plenty of fiber while avoiding unhealthy fats, refined sugar, and salt

-Depending on the specific liver condition you have, your healthcare provider may recommend other dietary changes.
+Depending on the specific liver condition you have, your doctor may recommend other dietary changes.
 For example, people living with Wilson’s disease should limit foods containing copper, including shellfish, mushrooms, and nuts.

 Depending on the condition affecting your liver, you may also need medical treatment, such as: